wiremock/api-template-library/apisetu.gov.in-icsi/index.md

 ---
 slug: "apisetu-gov-in-icsi"
-name: "Institute of Company Secretaries of India"
+title: "Institute of Company Secretaries of India"
 provider: "apisetu.gov.in"
 description: "Institute of Company Secretaries of India is available on DigiLocker.\
   \ ID Card is available for candidates to pull into their DigiLocker account.
 ICSI\